nalyd-ikuzus/NewLang/README.md

 ### Features:

--  everything is immutable to promote communication within the Party
+-  Everything is immutable to promote communication within the Party
--  everything is direct, and verbosity is minimized/highly specified keywords to ensure efficiency
+-  Everything is direct, and verbosity is minimized/highly specified keywords to ensure efficiency
 -  all variable states are fixed
--  no reassignment
+-  No reassignment
 -  Use of recursion over loops to maintain the immutable and direct nature of the language

 #### Types